Dishwasher vs hand washing: which is greener?

 Dishwasher vs hand-washing, which is cheaper?

-First, you’ve got to factor in the initial cost of the dishwasher, which can range from around £170 to well over £1,000.
-And going cheap doesn’t make financial sense in the long run – cheaper models are likely to be less energy-efficient, and need replacing sooner.
+First, you’ve got to factor in the initial cost of the dishwasher, which can range from around £170 to well over £1,000, which might not be an option for everyone.
 When it comes to water and energy use, it depends on your habits.
 Generally, if you only use your dishwasher once it’s fully loaded, it should save you money.

 The carbon footprint: dishwasher vs hand-washing, which is greener?